 Experiences of bodies, sexuality and identity, and the connections between them, in contemporary and historical settings, using New Zealand and international examples.

 This paper explores connections between gender, bodies, sexualities and identities.
-We ask how gender affects our experiences and how sex can be understood as a social phenomenon, rather than merely an individual one.
+We ask how gender affects our experiences and how sexuality can be understood as a social phenomenon, rather than merely an individual one.
 We look at the past and present and speculate on the future.
-The paper looks at a range of viewpoints and case studies, examining such issues as the representation and regulation of bodies; reproductive bodies; socially ambiguous bodies; old and new forms of sexual identity and practice; debates around sexual morality; and cybersex.
-We also ask questions about the broader political significance of these issues.
+The paper looks at a range of viewpoints and case studies, examining such issues as the representation and regulation of bodies; reproductive bodies; socially ambiguous bodies; old and new forms of sexual identity and practice; and the impact of technology.

 |Paper title||Bodies, Sexualities and Society|